Todd M. Hillhouse, Ph.D.

 Assistant Professor of Neuroscience and Psychology

 Dr. Todd M. Hillhouse graduated from Northern Michigan University with a B.S. in Psychology (2009), and remained at NMU to complete a Masters of Science in Experimental Psychology (2011).
 Dr. Hillhouse received a Ph.D. in Biopsychology from Virginia Commonwealth University (2014).
 After earning his Ph.D., he was a Postdoctoral Research Fellow in the Department of Pharmacology at University of Michigan Medical School.
 Dr. Hillhouse is a behavioral neuroscientist with research interests include developing pharmacological treatments for mood disorders, substance abuse, and pain.
-Additionally, Dr. Hillhouse has developed a research program at Weber State University to evaluate the health risks associated with electronic-cigarettes (e-cigs) and electronic nicotine delivery systems (ENDs), which include e-cigs, mods, and vapes.
+Additionally, Dr. Hillhouse has developed a research program at Weber State University to evaluate the reinforcing effects of electronic-cigarettes (e-cigs) and electronic nicotine delivery systems (ENDs), which include e-cigs, mods, and vapes.

 Select Publications (Use publication tab for full list)

 Hillhouse TM, Merritt CR, Smith DA, Cajina M, Sanchez C, Porter JH, Pehrson AL (2018) Vortioxetine differentially modulates MK-801-induced changes in visual signal detection task performance and locomotor activity.
 Inivted Manuscript for special issue on Vortioxetine